yarmand/ragyva/README.md

 ## improve import

+- only import files that changes since last embedding cycle
 - find the right balance of chunk size
 - add significant meta-data
   - note / file the chunk is coming from